yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 a certification center, where you're sitting in front of a computer for a few hours, without any books or Internet access, answering questions.
 Rather humiliating activity for a respected software developer?
 Indeed.
-And there is a high probability of failure, which is also rather embarassing.
+And there is a high probability of failure, which is also rather embarrassing.

 It is a very good sign, if you managed to go through this.
 If you've done it a few times, even better.
 However, if you've earned no certifications